AlgoLab/HapCol/index.markdown

 title: HapCol
 ---

-A fast and memory-efficient method for haplotype assembly from long gapless reads.
+A fast and memory-efficient method for haplotype assembly from long gapless reads, like those produced by SMRT sequencing technologies (PacBio RS II) and Oxford Nanopore flow cell technologies (MinION).

 HapCol implements a fixed-parameter algorithm for the k-constrained Minimum Error Correction problem (k-cMEC), a variant of the well-known MEC problem where